vsprakash2003/awslambda_playground/Readme.md

 5. select the "programmatic access option"
 6. click the "next permissions" button
 7. select "attach existing policies directly" tab
-8. select the recommended polcies for this project as "IamFullAccess", "AWSLambdaFullAccess", "AmazonAPIGatewayAdministrator", "AmazonDynamoDBFullAccess", "AmazonAPIGatewayPushToCloudWatchLogs"
+8. select the recommended polcies for this project as "IamFullAccess", "AWSLambdaFullAccess", "AmazonAPIGatewayAdministrator", "AmazonDynamoDBFullAccess", "AmazonAPIGatewayPushToCloudWatchLogs" and "AmazonCognitoPowerUser"
 9. click on next button (skip tags)
 10. click on review button
 11. click on "create user" button